um-acs/acs_docs/docs/policies/policies.rst

 Allocations
 -----------

-- Active cluster users are allocated a logical **home** directory area on the cluster, PEGASUS: ``/nethome/username``, TRITON: ``/home/username`` , limited to 250GB.
+- Active cluster users are allocated a logical **home** directory area on the cluster, PEGASUS: ``/nethome/username``, TRITON: ``/home/username`` , limited to 250 GB and 250,000 files.
 - Active projects can be allocated scratch directories:  PEGASUS: ``/scratch/projectID``, TRITON: ``/scratch/projectID``, intended for compiles and run-time input & output files.
 - Disk allocations are only for data currently being processed.
 - Data for running jobs must be staged exclusively in the ``/scratch`` file system.
 IDSC accounts staging job data in the ``/nethome`` filesystem may be suspended.
 - Both **home** and **scratch** are available on all nodes in their respective clusters.
-- Accounts exceeding the 250GB home limit will be suspended.
-Once usage is under 250GB, the account will be enabled.
+- Accounts exceeding the 250 GB home limit or the 250,000-file limit will be suspended.
+Once usage is under both limits, the account will be enabled.
 - Data on /scratch may be purged after 21 days if necessary to maintain adaquate space for all accounts.
 - For both the above exceeded allocation scenarios, a member of IDSC will send a notification before this occurs.
 This will give you the opporutnity to move your data if needed.